Jack Davis (rugby league)

-Jack Davis was an Australian rugby league player.
+Jack Davis was an Australian rugby league footballer.

 A fullback, Davis was a good ball runner, sound defender and possessed a powerful kick.
 He made his first–grade debut for Balmain as a 19–year old in the 1949 season.
 In 1953, Davis contributed a club high 74 points off his boot, which included eight goals in a match against North Sydney.